cometbft/cometbft/docs/architecture/adr-105-refactor-mempool-senders.md

 code, establish a more clear separation of the propagation protocol and the data structure, and allow for future improvements to the mempool as a whole.

-## Alternative Approaches

-> This section contains information around alternative options that are considered
-> before making a decision.
-It should contain a explanation on why the alternative
-> approach(es) were not chosen.

-## Decision

-> This section records the decision that was made.
-> It is best to record as much info as possible from the discussion that happened.
-> This aids in not having to go back to the Pull Request to get the needed information.

 ## Detailed Design

 We propose the following changes to the mempool's reactor and data structure.